Policy last updated

 Step 3 - Make a plan

-Step 4 - Get approval (if required) and Implement
+Step 4 – Get approval (if required) and implement

 A decision to approve (or not) the workplace adjustment must be made within 21 days of the request.
-If denied, an explanation is to be provided in writing to the requesting employee.
+If denied, an explanation is to be provided in writing to the requesting staff member.
 Some approvals will require the delegated authority to approve, for example if a flexible work arrangement or requiring financial approvals.

-- Schools seeking funding for reasonable adjustments (which cannot be met by the school’s budget) should write to the Regional Director outlining a case for financial assistance.
+- schools seeking funding for reasonable adjustments (which cannot be met by the school’s budget) should write to the Regional Director outlining a case for financial assistance.
 This request must be supported by appropriate documentation from the professional who performed the workplace assessment and any quotations.

 Request for change of hours